cityofgainesville/mygnv-resource-finder/readme.md

 ## Screenshots

 Category view: Each user can search for a provider based on a category they choose.
-These categories can go several layers.
 ![](./example_img/categories.png)

 Provider info: When each provider is selected, it pulls information from the database, supplying the user with a description, location, contacts information and more.